 Work Requirements: The basic “work and learn” day is from 7:30 am to 4:30 pm, Monday thru Friday, with one hour for lunch (times may adjust seasonally or to accommodate weather).
 Each Monday afternoon in the summer, employees partake in a farm meeting and educational program.
 A separate meeting between the crew leader, apprentices, and managers will occur each week to go over farm to-do lists, provide management training and discuss any other pertinent matters.

+Work Responsibilities & Expectations:

+The crew leader will work directly under the Vegetable Production Manager and will lead the crew in daily tasks.
+It is expected that the Crew Leader will set the pace when leading others, ensuring people are working fast and efficient.
+Of equal importance, it is imperative that the Crew Leader maintain a positive attitude and the ability to keep the crew motivated.

-Expectations: The ideal Crew Leader will be energetic, dedicated to the farm mission, and present with an upbeat, positive attitude on a daily basis.
+The ideal Crew Leader will be energetic, dedicated to the farm mission, and present with an upbeat attitude on a daily basis.
 As a junior member of the management team, the Crew Leader will support and help communicate farm policies in a professional manner with respect for all farm staff, students and volunteers.

 An underlying goal of the Crew Leader position is to allow for opportunities that build skillsets and confidence through hands-on learning.
 In addition to learning through daily production responsibilities, we will do our best to facilitate chances for learning both on and off the College Farm.
 Off-farm activities will include occasional fieldtrips during the paid work week, as well as optional social or educational visits to other farms during evening or weekend hours.
-Farm staff can expect to be exposed to ongoing experimental and investigative projects at the farm, including insect scouting, renewable energy research, innovative farm systems management and use of FARMDATA, a Dickinson-developed farm records smartphone app for field record collection.
+Farm staff can expect to be exposed to ongoing experimental and investigative projects at the farm, including insect scouting, renewable energy research, innovative farm systems trials, and use of FARMDATA, a Dickinson-developed farm records smartphone app for field record collection.

-Compensation Package: In addition to earning an hourly pay wage, apprentices are provided housing in one of the farm’s yurts which are off the grid and fully furnished.
-Apprentices will share a kitchen, common room, and bathroom facility.
-Food raised on the farm is up for grabs to our apprentices, including free produce and discounted access to retail items such as meat and eggs from the farm.
+Compensation Package: The Crew Leader position maintains a 40 hour per week work schedule, Monday through Friday.
+In addition to earning a competitive hourly pay wage, food raised on the farm, including free produce and discounted access to retail items such as meat and eggs will be made available.
+As a department of Dickinson College, College Farm staff also have free access to campus amenities like libraries, gyms, and events.

-Available Positions & Time Frame: Apprentice positions begin in mid to late May and end in late November.
-Once the season is up and running, each apprentice is allowed one week of unpaid vacation to be scheduled over the summer, as well as the occasional long weekend when personal needs arise and the farm schedule permits.
+Available Positions & Time Frame: The Crew Leader position is slated to begin in early March and end in late November.
+Once the season is up and running, the Crew Leader is encouraged to take one week of unpaid vacation, as well as the occasional long weekend when personal needs arise and the farm schedule permits.

+For additional information about the Dickinson College Farm and Crew Leader position, please contact Jenn Halpin at halpinj@dickinson.edu.